 Tacos de Canasta o Sudados (The Basket of Tacos)

-The Tacos de Canasta, also known as Sudados, are typically served in Mexico when celebrating something or for special occasions, for practical reasons since making all these different taco
+The Tacos de Canasta, also known as Sudados, are typically served in Mexico when celebrating something or for special occasions, for practical reasons since preparing all these different taco

 flavours found in the basket can be an overwhelming task for just an ordinary family meal...
-The main idea with these Tacos is that they are served with different flavors, all tightly wrapped up in the same basket;
+The idea with these Tacos is that they are served with different flavors, all tightly wrapped up in the same basket;

-and everyone gets to try them all.
+then everyone present will get to try them all.
 The usual flavors used in the Canasta vary per cook, but here are a few examples: fríjol (refried beans), papa (potatoes),

 mole verde, chicharrón en salsa roja, eggs, stewed red meat (tinga style), etc...
 The main point is that these tacos are served carefully wrapped, so they become steamed fom their own vapor.

-Often Tacos are served with a green salsa be it with jalapeños or with habaneros, depending on the desired spiciness.
+Often Tacos are served with a green salsa, be it with jalapeños or with habaneros, depending on the desired spiciness.
 One also frequently featured with these tacos would be a martajada salsa (this means chunky and coarse,

 as opposed to liquefied) or with the classic chiles.
 When labeled as 'Sudados' this means they were

 arranged in a woven basket, lined with cloth, placed when still very hot and then they were carefully wrapped by many layers of aluminum foil and more cloth; thus sealing the

-basket, so that the water vapors stayed trapped in the basket and went back to the tortillas, dampening them.
+basket, so that the water vapors stayed trapped in the basket and went back to the tortillas, softening them.